New Results on Nyldon Words and Nyldon-like Sets: Melan c on's Algorithm

 \begin{lemma} Let $s$ be a $G$-word suffix of $w$.
-Then, when applying the factorization version of Melan\c{c}on's algorithm to $w$, the last block will be $s$ at some point. \end{lemma}
+Then, when applying the factorization version of Melan\c{c}on's algorithm to $w$, the last block will be $s$ at some step of the algorithm. \end{lemma}

 \begin{proof} Suppose we perform the factorization version of Melan\c{c}on's algorithm on $w$.
-If we only look at the contractions that affect the last $|s|$ letters of $w$, then the sequence of contractions would be the same as performing Melan\c{c}on's algorithm on $s$.
+If we only look at the contractions that affect the last $|s|$ letters of $w$, then the sequence of contractions will be the same as performing Melan\c{c}on's algorithm on $s$.
 A block that is chosen to contract always contracts to its left, so letters that are to the left of $s$ will not affect it.
-The only scenario that would cause the algorithm to not be Melan\c{c}on's algorithm on $s$ is if the leftmost block of $s$, which we call $u$, has to contract to the left, and $|u| < |s|$.
-But then $u$ would be the smallest block of $s$ under $\prec$, contradicting the fact that $s$ is in $G$ by \cref{lem:smallestblock}.
+The only scenario that would cause the sequence of contractions on $s$ to differ from Melan\c{c}on's algorithm on $s$ is if the leftmost block of $s$, which we call $u$, has to contract to the left, and $|u| < |s|$.
+But then $u$ would be the smallest block of $s$ under $\prec$, contradicting the fact that $s$ is in $G$ by \cref{lem:smallestblock} (which applies because the subset of blocks making up $s$ satisfies the preservation condition).

 So, since $s$ is in $G$, it becomes one block when it is $G$-factorized, and thus becomes a fully formed block through the process of performing Melan\c{c}on's algorithm on $w$. \end{proof}